anikakayal/Dev-Overflow/README.md

 - **Views and Voting Mechanism**: Engaging user interaction features.
 - **Filter and Pagination**: Enhanced search capabilities for a seamless experience.

-## Contents:

-This repository contains the source code and related files for the Dev Overflow app.
-The app is deployed and accessible at [Dev Overflow](https://devoverflow-red.vercel.app/).

 ## Technologies Used:

 - **NMongoDB**: Document database for storing and managing app data.